-We have now opened our new forest access road and closed the previous route past the café and offices to vehicles, which is a great improvement to visitor safety.
-We have also taken the opportunity to acquire land to facilitate resilient and sustainable access provision in line with our business needs going forward.
+Our new forest access road is now open and the previous route past the café and offices is closed to vehicles, which is a great improvement to visitor safety.
+We have also taken the opportunity to acquire land to facilitate resilient and sustainable access provision in line with our future business needs.

-Our new ANPR (Automatic Number Plate Recognition) system has been operational now for the last year and we are able to analyse the data it produces in terms of volumes, frequencies and times of visits.
-This is all to help us understand how traffic currently behaves so we can look to improve, or assist in improving, vehicle access within and around the forest.
+Our new ANPR (Automatic Number Plate Recognition) system has been operational now for some time and we are able to analyse the data it produces in terms of volumes, frequencies and times of visits.
+This is all to help us understand how traffic behaves so we can look to improve, or assist in improving, vehicle access within and around the forest.

 We’ll continue to provide updates at the relevant stages of the process.